ntblab/neuropipe-support/doc/tutorial_fir/tutorial.rst

 Analyzing a subject
 ===================

 We'll start by analyzing a single subject.
+First, we will create a folder to hold all of the subjects' data, analyses, and results.
+Then, will convert the brain data to a FSL-compatible format and run some quality assurance tests.
+Finally, we'll set up the GLM model using FSL's Feat program.

 Setting up